CS4Kids/teachers-site/docs/teachers/ch1.md

 Exemplary | Adequate | Needs Improvement
 ---|---|---
-The student creates a creative prototype using the workshop that includes a design for hardware, software, and at least one other sensor | The student creates a prototype that lacks creativity or one of the required elements | The student creates only a basic prototype that lacks sophistication
+The student creates a creative prototype that includes a design for hardware, software, and at least one other sensor | The student creates a prototype that lacks creativity or one of the required elements | The student creates only a basic prototype that lacks sophistication